TrDA-hab/Projects/SPI + I2S multi display/README.md

  - [Multiple OLED Displays / Multiplex TC9548](https://youtu.be/Y9OyLMUgoFk).

 ## Important information:
- - In multi-display program mode, you can connect a maximum of three displays (different or the same).
+ - In multi-display `program mode`, you can connect a maximum of three displays (different or the same).
  - In `slot 1`, you can connect any Tasmota supported display (non-universal display).
 You must make all the necessary connections as usual.
  - You can connect any `universal driver` to `slot 2` and `slot 3`.
 You can see the list of universal display [in this folder](https://github.com/arendst/Tasmota/tree/development/tasmota/displaydesc).